 - Early 2020: launch of the prototype version of the database;

 - July 2020: deadline for Member States to transpose the SCIP requirements into their national laws;

-- October 2020: it is possible to enter REACH data to the SCIP database;
+- October 2020: it is possible to enter REACH data into the SCIP database;

 - January 5th, 2021: SCIP online notification becomes mandatory.

 Why does the REACH SCIP Reporting Matters?